MLB Betting in PA

-Oddsmakers set the lines for each MLB game on the docket.
+Oddsmakers set the lines for each MLB game in advance.
 You can typically get a sneak peek the night before, with all MLB odds officially released the day of the game.

-There are several ways to get in the game with MLB.
-Let’s take a look at the most popular bet types:
+There are several ways to bet on MLB.
+Let’s take a look at the most popular bet types and some sample odds: